dwyl/elixir-auth-facebook/README.md

 ### Create the `/auth/facebook/callback` endpoint 📍

-Once the user has filled out the dialogue form, he will be redirected.
+Once the user has filled out the dialogue form, he will be redirected to your app.
 Add this line to set the redirection in the router.

 ```elixir